dbkeys/ccNodez/README.md

  to enable named vSeed seeders to respond to DNS requests for peer node IP's.
  	This is in lieu of or to complement SIPA node tracker / seeders.

-1. Create a DNS zone file for the delegated sub-domain.
+1. Create a DNS zone file template for the delegated sub-domain.
 Suffix this zone.file name with 'HEAD'.
 IP addresses will be appended at the end of it to create the zone file named in /etc/bind/named.conf.local Please include a serial number sentinel line for easy parsing by dnzf++ :
                 ; Serial Number (latest on top)